kguelseven/distile/README.md

 </Configuration>
 ```

-distile ships its Log4j2 plugin descriptor, so the appender is found automatically — no
+distile ships its Log4j2 plugin descriptor, so the appender is found automatically.
-`packages` attribute needed.

 Attributes mirror the CLI flags: `simThreshold`, `depth`, `maxChildren`, `topN`,
 `snapshotInterval`, `emitNew`, `json`, `outlierMax`, and `file` (output path; defaults to